KonyDev/Kony-PhotoEditorDemo/README.md

 # Kony-PhotoEditorDemo
-Application to showcases the photo editing  feature of Kony Studio.
+Application to showcase the image manipulation APIs of Kony 7.0.

 # To run this app